Data Breaches 2024-2026

 - Ransomware requires preparation: Have offline backups, incident response plans, and never pay without expert consultation.

-- Healthcare needs specialized security: PHI exposure carries maximum regulatory and reputational damage.
+- Healthcare needs specialized security: PHI and biometric exposure carry maximum regulatory and reputational damage.

 - Basic security hygiene fails: Many breaches exploit unpatched systems, weak credentials, and misconfigured cloud services.